ilicaleksandar/ilicaleksandar.github.io/_posts/2021-08-02-engineering-laws-you-love-to-ignore.md

 ### Bonus

-#### 1. The Two Pizza Rule
+### 1. The Two Pizza Rule

 <blockquote>
-If you can't feed a team with two pizzas, it's too large.
+"If you can't feed a team with two pizzas, it's too large."
                                         Jeff Bezos
 </blockquote>